isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

        }
    }

 An error is returned if any of the parameters is not supported by the DHCP server or its type does not match.
-Care should be taken when multiple parameters are specified in a single command, because it is possible that only some of the parameters are stored successfully and some fail.
+Care should be taken when multiple parameters are specified in a single command, because it is possible that only some of the parameters will be stored successfully and some will fail.
 If an error occurs when processing this command, it is recommended to use ``remote-global-parameter[46]-get-all`` to check which of the parameters have been stored/updated successfully and which have failed.

-The `server-tags` list is mandatory and it must contain a single server tag or the keyword "all".
+The ``server-tags`` list is mandatory and must contain a single server tag or the keyword "all".
 In the example above, all specified parameters are associated with the "server1" server.